NeuroTechX/ntx_slack_archive/neurotechedu.md

  >There is a format.
 Essentially you state what role you had(In your case you were a mentor), what modules you contributed to and your social media info

+6/13/2017 12:24 AM

+ **sydneyneurotechx** :

+ >I like your idea of including your slack id